dkristek/UN_Country_Population_Growth/README.md

 # Country_Population_Growth

+## Description

 This repository includes code to forecast population growth for the top 4 most populous countries using a ARIMA model.
-To use the repository:

-git clone
+To use the repository run `git clone`.
+The repository also requires access to a SQL DB containing the curated data for analysis.
+The raw data may be downloaded at: https://population.un.org/wup/DataQuery/

 ## Selected Topic: Forecasting Population Growth in the United Nations' four largest countries (by population) (United States, China, Indonesia, and India)